If you have been given the code to join this group please login and then enter the code here.

 It is acknowledged that a service-oriented approach may help in identifying and managing safety risks more effectively in many service-based scenarios, particularly where there are service contracts or service level agreements (SLAs) in place.
-This service view of safety will then better inform the content for the agreements put in place to manage the service.
+This service view of safety will then better inform the content of the agreements put in place to manage the service.
 There are therefore clear business and societal benefits, in terms of reduced harm, reduced commercial liabilities and improved business efficiencies, in taking a service view of safety.

-To produce clear and practical guidance on how services should be managed in a safety related context, to reflect emerging best practice.
+To produce clear and practical guidance on how services should be managed in a safety-related context, to reflect emerging best practice.

 Please contact email@example.com if you would like further information.

 Kevin is an experienced Safety Engineering Manager working for BAE Systems who has been actively involved in supporting the delivery of safety-critical products in the defence industry for almost 40 years, predominantly across the Maritime sector.
 After starting in the field of Software Engineering Kevin moved across to focus on Product Safety in 2008.
 During 2023 Kevin has also picked up responsibility for Product Security and he is currently supporting a team of 33 engineers under the banner of Product Integrity.

 Kevin's particular interests are in Safety Management Systems and Planning, Engineering Competency, Service Assurance, Model-Based Safety Assurance and the Assurance of Digital Twins.
 He has led initiatives to understand safety competence, defining suitable frameworks to manage it, and is active in developing and delivering training courses on Product Safety awareness to non-safety professionals.